 5 Ways To Use Leftover Soup Without Getting (Ahem) Soup-er Sick of It

 Being able to make foods in batches can be a clutch, time-saving mealtime hack.
-But by the time day three or four hits, chances are high that you aren't looking forward to eating (again) what you prepped in advance.
+But by the time day three or four hits, chances are you may not be as thrilled to eat (yet again) what you prepped in advance.
 Meal fatigue is real, my friends.
 That's when it's time to get a little creative with your leftovers.

 It's a cooking fact that some leftovers are easier to transform than others.
 Leftover pizza, for example, is still going to be leftover pizza, no matter how you try to rework those slices.
 Soup, on the other hand, is a chameleon.
-It's one reason why healthy food blogger, Liz Moody, recommends making some at the beginning of the week as part of this upcoming week's ReNew Year plan.
+It's one reason why healthy food blogger, Liz Moody, recommends making some at the beginning of the week to stash in the fridge to repurpose for the days to come.

 5 leftover soup ideas to beat mealtime fatigue